 Learn more about the Bee Squared Project

-The Bee Squared project was completely paid for by the kind donations of our sponsors.
-Thank you very much to our sponsors:
+The Bee Squared project was completely paid for by the kind donations of our sponsor.
+Thank you very much to our sponsor Wye Partnership.

 Thank you to our volunteers who will be distributing the bags of seeds to our community!

 In connection with the Bee Squared project we are creating further larger wildflower areas on Parish Council owned land with a pilot project being started on Brackley Road – thank you to the wonderful residents for supporting this.

 Reduce, Reuse, Repair, Recycle

 If you need to recycle then we want to help you!

 We have embarked on an ambitious advanced recycling project with aim of expanding in the future.
 In April 2021 the scheme was launched with the first drop off points at the Hazlemere Community Centre on Rose Avenue.
 The first items are all those accepted by Terracycle and include the following:

 - Marigold gloves and packaging